Park Facilities Improvement Plan

 Upgrade Sports Fields and Improve Field MaintenanceOur sports elds are in terrible condition and need urgent attention.
 Poor drainage, unevensurfaces, and worn-out grass make it unsafe for kids to play and for volunteers to volunteer.
 We need resurfaced elds, betterirrigation, and improved lighting.
 The city should work with local sports leagues and families to ensure the upgrades meet the needs of the community.
 We also need a plan that ensures our fields are properly maintained, keeping them safe and enjoyable for kids now and in the future.Let’s ensure the Park Improvement Plan includes a clear commitment to these field improvements and ongoing maintenance, informed by input from local families and sportsleagues.

 Monique h.
-Ott 4 days ago
+Ott 5 months ago

 The planned improvements for Griffith Park's playground are minimal and do not adequately address the needs of the public.
 Since its installation in 2001, the playground has seen little to no upgrades beyond the replacement of slides and the addition of newer restrooms.
 Having lived on Woodbend since 2005, I have noticed that the playground has become less toddler-friendly and does not meet ADA (Americans with Disabilities Act) requirements.
 It's particularly shocking that there is a lack of accessibility at Griffith Park, especially since Sumner/Danbury School, which caters to students with accessibility needs, is less than 100 feet away.
 Besides the lack of accessibility, the non-existent toddler (0-3) equipment makes the park only accessible to children and adults with fully developed motor skills and a safety concern for children under 5.
 Again this park is located next to a state-run daycare, a school for children with accessibility needs, and a TK to 6th-grade elementary school.
 Why has the remodel of Griffith Park been pushed back to 2030?
 Does the slide installation, which has been closed multiple times due to safety concerns, qualify as a remodel for such a high-traffic park that hosts various events every weekend?
 Please put local children at the top of your priority since our federal government has not.

-Lolli 5 days ago
+Lolli 5 months ago

 This assessment is deeply flawed, in that it does not treat soccer fields as long-term amenities that require significant funding and resources.
 Just as basketball courts and tennis courts sometimes need resurfacing, so too do soccer fields.
 The grass at Padua and La Puerta, in particular, has been neglected and simply aged to the point that routine maintenance is not enough, and a more extensive investment is required.